DiURka/MP_HW3/README.md

 ### AppProvider.dart:

-Defines the AppProvider class for state management.
+Manages the app state using the ChangeNotifier class.
-Utilizes the ChangeNotifier class to notify listeners of state changes.
+Keeps track of the current page and provides dynamic text based on the page.

 ### HomeScreen.dart: